avajs/ava/readme.md

 });
 ```

-The context is by default an object, but it can also be directly assigned:
+By default `t.context` is an object but you can reassign it:

 ```js
 test.beforeEach(t => {